bitwiseworks/python-os2/Doc/reference/datamodel.rst

       Slice objects support one method:

       .. method:: slice.indices(self, length)

-         This method takes a single integer argument *length* and computes information about the extended slice that the slice object would describe if applied to a sequence of *length* items.
+         This method takes a single integer argument *length* and computes information about the slice that the slice object would describe if applied to a sequence of *length* items.
 It returns a tuple of three integers; respectively these are the *start* and *stop* indices and the *step* or stride length of the slice.
 Missing or out-of-bounds indices are handled in a manner consistent with regular slices.

-         .. versionadded:: 2.3

    Static method objects
       Static method objects provide a way of defeating the transformation of function